-The Nuts and Bolts of Comparisons
+The Nuts and Bolts of making Comparisons

 The first part of all of my paper bag books focuses on the instructional part.
 I include the skill specific language and tools you use.
 Compare and contrast key words are shared, and I suggest modeling this with a shared paragraph comparing and contrasting concrete objects such as an apple and an orange.

-Tools for Comparisons
+Tools for making Comparisons